shiriskumar/CommandCam-Support-Scripts/README.md

 3. `Looper.bat` - To capture multiple snaps in a loop
 4. `Invisible.vbs` - To make the execution of `Looper.bat` invisible.

+####Suggestion:
+Place all the above mentioned files in a Signed-in Online Drive folder that automatically syncs acrossall the snapshots.

 #######Thanks to Ted Burke